ammendes/mlops-project-1/README.md

     make run-api
     ````

-These commands automate the reccomendd workflow and ensure reproducibility.
+These commands automate the recommended workflow and ensure reproducibility.

 Make sure you are in the project root directory before running any `make`command.